Promise Scholars Program

-The Promise Scholars Program covers the cost of attending Skyline College for two full years, and may provide some financial support in a Scholar’s third year, if needed.
+The Promise Scholars Program covers the cost of attending Skyline College for up to three full years.
 This financial supports includes:

 - Coverage of college fees beginning in the Scholar’s first Fall semester.
 Fees are covered for the fall, spring, and summer semesters for up to three years.
-Fees covered by the program include Skyline College’s enrollment fee, health fee, student rep fee, student union fee, study body fee)
+Fees covered by the program include Skyline College’s enrollment fee, health fee, student rep fee, student union fee, study body fee.

 - Textbook costs (book voucher at Skyline College’s bookstore) for up to three years.

-- Transportation costs (scholars will receive a monthly gas or Clipper card to help cover transportation costs to and from Skyline College) for up to three years
+- Transportation costs (scholars are eligible to receive a monthly gas, Clipper card, or Uber to help cover transportation costs to and from Skyline College) for up to three years

 The Promise Scholars Program has dedicated counselors that help each scholar to identify, plan for, and achieve their educational goals within two to three years of attending Skyline College.
 As part of the Promise Scholars Program, scholars will:

 - Receive counseling on goal completion, navigating developmental coursework, identifying financial assistance, and college success strategies.